AaltoSciComp/scicomp-docs/rse/procedures/project-administration.rst

 * Show that our output work roughly corresponds to input funding (by unit, and goals of those units).
-* Avoid projects which we may not be successful at due to {undefined goals, impossible goals, or generally not knowing}.
+* Avoid projects which we may not be successful at due to {undefined goals, impossible goals, or generally not knowing what is going on}.
-* Prevent over-committing ourselves, so that we start hurting ourselves or failing at everything we do.
+* Prevent over-committing ourselves.
 * Provide sound financial tracking for projects that need it.